ogunsolahabib/tsc-test/README.md

 ## Things to implement in extra time?
 - Image optimization (exported assets are a bit large)
-- Error handling!
 - Radio Group component for mobile
-- Make code DRYer than it currently is
 - More animations